petershin/liferay-learn/docs/liferay-cloud/latest/en/infrastructure-and-operations/networking/connecting-a-vpn-server-to-liferay-cloud.md

 ## Creating a VPN Configuration

-1. Go to your environment's *Settings* tab.

-1. Scroll down to the VPN section of the page and click _Create New VPN_.
+1. Navigate to your environment in the console and click *Settings*.

+1. Click the *VPN* tab.

+1. Click *Create New VPN*.

     ![Click Create New VPN from your environment's Settings page.](./connecting-a-vpn-server-to-liferay-cloud/images/01.png)

+1. Enter a name for the VPN connection and (optionally) a description.

 1. Select the connection protocol to use.
 Here are the supported protocols: